ITNEA: History

-ITNEA background

-ITNEA has over 500 members, holding over 1000 directorships between them.
-These directorships range from private start-ups to FTSE 100 companies, in all sectors, both UK and international.
-The common thread is that to qualify for membership, they must hold a non-executive directorship or Chairmanship of a quoted technology company (or an executive directorship of such where the person has or wants a non-executive role as well).
+At its peak ITNEA had over 500 members, holding over 1000 directorships between them.
+These directorships ranged from private start-ups to FTSE 100 companies, in all sectors, both UK and international.
+The common thread was that to qualify for membership, they must hold a non-executive directorship or Chairmanship of a quoted technology company (or an executive directorship of such where the person has or wants a non-executive role as well).
 ITNEA was founded by David Tebbs in 1998.

+The organisation ceased operating in November 2016, when a notice was posted to the associations website.